 The Importance of Planning for Long-Term Care

-Common statistics about how most people will need long-term care, such as the oft-cited number at longtermcare.gov that at least 70% of people aged 65 and older will need some form of long-term care services during their lifetimes, generally include shorter-term events in their calculations as well.
+The potential for such decline accelerates with age.
+Common statistics about how most people will need LTC, such as the oft-cited number at longtermcare.gov that at least 60% of people aged 65 and older will need some form of long-term care services during their lifetimes, generally include shorter-term events in their calculations as well.

-Because costs are high, and the probabilities are not particularly low, most long-term care funding strategies will add significant expenses to a retirement plan, either in the form of insurance premiums or as investments that are set aside as reserves and not available for the rest of the population.
-Planning for how to manage these potential expenses is an important part of a retirement income plan.
+Because costs are high, and the probabilities are not particularly low, most long-term care funding strategies will add significant expenses to a retirement plan, either in the form of insurance premiums or as investments that are set aside as reserves.
+Planning for managing these potential expenses is an important part of a retirement income plan.
 However, it is often overlooked.
 Many are unwilling to confront the questions and possibilities related to losing their own independence.
+Psychologically, it can be difficult to face morbidity as no one likes thinking about the possibility they will no longer be able to effectively handle all of the basic activities of daily living.
+You might think this is something that only happens to other people, which is a natural response.

-A common misperception also remains that Medicare pays for long-term care.
+A common misperception is that Medicare pays for LTC.
 It doesn’t.
-Few people make proper plans for long-term care.
-This lack of planning can create strains as long-term care depletes household assets, bankrupts a surviving spouse, or adds burdens for other family members who may end up making large sacrifices to provide care.
+Few people make proper plans for long-term care, which can create strains as it depletes household assets, bankrupts a surviving spouse, or adds burdens for other family members who might make large sacrifices to provide care.
+The default plan will be to self-fund any expenses until assets are depleted and then transition into Medicaid.

+No retirement income plan is complete without properly considering funding for potential long-term care needs.
 A holistic retirement income plan should integrate strategies for funding potential long-term care needs.
-Whether through insurance, earmarked investments, or alternative financial tools, addressing the risk of severe spending shocks due to long-term care is essential for safeguarding the overall success and sustainability of one's retirement plan.
+Addressing the risk of severe spending shocks due to LTC, whether through insurance, earmarked investments, or alternative financial tools, is essential for safeguarding the overall success and sustainability of one's retirement plan.

 McLean Asset Management Corporation (MAMC) is a SEC registered investment adviser.
 The content of this publication reflects the views of McLean Asset Management Corporation (MAMC) and sources deemed by MAMC to be reliable.
 There are many different interpretations of investment statistics and many different ideas about how to best use them.
 Past performance is not indicative of future performance.
 The information provided is for educational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy or sell securities.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information on this presentation.
 Indexes are not available for direct investment.
 All investments involve risk.